 Isometric

-"Isometric" is a type of exercise where your muscles tighten (or contract) without any movement in surrounding joints.
+"Isometric" is an exercise where your muscles tighten (or contract) without any movement in surrounding joints.
 Isometric exercises are good for improving your endurance and strengthening muscles through stabilization!

 Example: Glute Bridges and Planks are great examples of isometric exercises!